stainedswan/UIUCTF-2024/index.md

 Team: example.com
 </h2>

-    Pretty please download the whole repo and view with markdown preview.
+    Thanks for looking at our writeups.
-    It looks so much nicer and I put a lot of time into formatting our writeups! :)
+    I put a lot of time into formatting them! :)

 # From the [UIUCTF 2024 website](https://2024.uiuc.tf/)